Uta Bella

-Uta Bella was a Cameroonian singer and composer.
+Uta Bella (June 23, 1947 - February 21, 2021) was a Cameroonian singer and composer.

 Biography

 In the late 1960s and early 1970s, Uta Bella released a series of 45-rpm recordings.
 Nassa Nassa's album was released, and she performed at the 20th anniversary of President Ahmadou Ahidjo's rise to power.
 She was a composer.

-Her genre is Afrobeat, and she was a pioneer of this style.
+Her genre was Afrobeat, and she was a pioneer of this style.
 Her cover of the song "Amio," incorporated these sounds.

 She was diagnosed with COVID-19 and died from complications from it on February 21, 2021.